risckaust/risc-documentations/docs/source/1-z-gazebo-simulation.rst

-Software in the Loop Rover Control
+The software in the Loop Rover Control
 =====

 This tutorial explains the steps required to drive a simulated rover in the Gazebo simulator.
-We are going to learn a basic way of controlling the rover by publishing the desired setpoints to a specific topic.
-There is a mode in PX4 autopilot which is called **OFFBOARD** mode.
+We are going to learn an essential way of controlling the rover by publishing the desired setpoints to a specific topic.
+There is a mode in PX4 autopilot, which is called **OFFBOARD** mode.
 This mode allows the autopilot to accept specific external commands such as position, velocity, or attitude setpoints.

-In general, a MAVROS node provides setpoint plugins which will listen to a user input on specific setpoint topics.
+In general, a MAVROS node provides setpoint plugins which will listen to user input on specific setpoint topics.
 Once the user publishes to those specific setpoint topics and if the mode set to **OFFBOARD**, the MAVROS node will transfer those setpoints to the autopilot to execute.

-In this tutorial we will send position setpoints to the autopilot via a setpoint topic that is available in MAVROS.
-Once set points are received in that topic, the MAVROS node will send it to the autopilot.
+In this tutorial, we will send position setpoints to the autopilot via a setpoint topic that is available in MAVROS.
+Once set points are received on that topic, the MAVROS node will send it to the autopilot.
 The setpoint topic that we will use in this tutorial is ``mavros/setpoint_position/local``.
 Next, we will create our custom simple ROS package in which we create a simple ROS node that will publish setpoints one after one to follow the square.
-Finally, MAVROS will take the position set points and send them to the autopilot to execute.
+Finally, MAVROS will take the position setpoints and send them to the autopilot to execute.

-..
-The following diagram shows how the system components work together.

-.. .. image:: ../_static/sitl_diagram.png
-..    :scale: 50 %
-..    :align: center

 Hardware Requirements
 -----

-* Desktop Linux Machine with minimum of 8GB RAM, 16GB recommended, Ubuntu 16.04 installed
+* Desktop Linux Machine with a minimum of 8GB RAM, 16GB recommended, Ubuntu 16.04 installed

 Software Requirements
 -----